chandrumathiyazhagan/Ex3---Hurdle-Game-2D/README.md

 STEP 2:Add player,hurdles,coins,track in the frame and add the valid collider2D component.

-STEP 3:Click Assets->Create-># Script
+STEP 3:Click Assets->Create-># Script.

 STEP 4:create player.cs and coinmanger script and add c# code.

+STEP 5:Click canvas->Gamemanager->add Score and value.

-STEP 5:Drag the script to player and coin.
+STEP 6:Drag the script to player and coin.

-STEP 6:Run the scene and display the output.
+STEP 7:Run the scene and display the output.

 ## PROGRAM:

+Developed by: M.CHANDRU

+Register no: 212222230026

 ### player.cs:
 ```python